Engagement Rings Melbourne

 When a couple is buying a ring together generally they will decide on a budget together but it is a bit harder for a man buying alone.
 Our advice is that you should spend enough money so that it becomes a significant purchase for you.
 You don’t want to spend as much on an engagement ring as you would on a car, but you should think of it as a long-term investment.
 Without wanting to upset car enthusiasts, a high quality diamond engagement ring will well and truly outlast a car.

 At Holdsworth Bros.
-Jewellers, we’ve sold engagement rings from as low as $1,000 to as high as $20,000.
+Jewellers, we’ve sold engagement rings from as low as $1,000 and as high as $20,000.
 The average spend ranges between $4,000-8,000, which is about 5-10% of the median annual salary.
 Everyone has different circumstances and on different salaries, so the best advice is to talk to family and friends.

 – Understand the 4Cs